CENTURI-Hackathon-2022/bike-riding/README.md

 # Road Map

 # Problems that this software is trying to solve
-Mice are learning to walk on a rotor.
+Mice are learning to walk on an accelarating rotor.
 Using body part positions over time, can we quantify their learning?

 We have two types of data, manually cleaned datasets and raw datasets

 # Objectives
-The dataset consists in movies of mice walking on a rotor.
+The dataset consists in movies of mice walking on a rotor with extracted X and Y trajectories over time of different bodyparts of the mice (ears, tail, limbs, etc).
 Each movie contains up to five mice that are independent from each other.

 The objective of the project would be to classify each mouse time series in three